Aerial view of kayakers at Plandon Cay Cut near South Caicos in the Turks and Caicos

 Winner of the conch boat race at Fisherman's Day on South Caicos

-Mario Robinson with his boat Sun 2 Sun, winner of the 2019 Fisherman's Day race!
-Fisherman's Day is a fun and interesting annual event.
+Mario Robinson with his boat Sun 2 Sun, winner of the 2019 Fisherman's Day race.

 The islands on the eastern half of the Turks and Caicos once support a thriving sea salt industry, which took advantage of natural marine wetlands and ponds to efficiently evaporate ocean water.
 The water would be let into the salinas through a system of channels and inlets, at which point the intense sun over the Turks and Caicos would evaporate the water and crystallize the salt.